Outsunny 39" Aluminum Vented Cold Frame Mini Greenhouse Kit

 With clear plastic panels, this mini greenhouse allows you to maximize the available sunlight for your plants, while the adjustable roof lets you easily control the ventilation.

-I love this greenhouse for two particular reasons: One, it fits almost anywhere and two, it retains excellent heat — perfect for early sprouting and growing late in the season.
+I love this greenhouse for two reasons: One, it fits almost anywhere and two, it retains excellent heat — which makes it perfect for early sprouting and growing late in the season.